 Education and Experience Required:

-Bachelor's degree in counseling, student personnel services, higher education, or related field from an accredited institution required, Master's degree preferred.
+Master's Degree in Student Affairs, higher education, counseling, pastoral ministry or a related field from an accredited institution required;

-Demonstrated experience in the areas of supporting underrepresented students and staff, curriculum development and implementation, facilities management, staff training and development, crisis intervention, and student conduct.
+Demonstrated experience in the areas of supporting underrepresented students and staff, curriculum development and implementation, facilities management, staff training and/or development, crisis intervention, and student conduct;

 Must possess good fiscal management skills and sound judgment.

 Employee Status: Full Time

 Providence College does not discriminate against any person because of race, color, national and ethnic origin, sex, gender, except where gender is a bona fide occupational qualification, sexual orientation, gender identity, religion, disability, age, veteran status, or genetic information.
 The College will develop, and from time to time update, an affirmative action program and will insist on a good-faith effort on the part of its employees to comply with the program.
 The College will request and expect its agents and those with whom it conducts its affairs to meet the commitment of this important program.